 As part of the project, the researchers interviewed ID staff about the organisation and its context and problematics in relation to race in contemporary dance and somatic practices.

+In 2019, ID received an anonymous donation of £5,000.
 We decided that we would invest this generous gift to implement recommendations that came out of this project and specifically work to tackle the issues we and our fellow artists identify.
 We will continue to work with the researchers and with other artists to put this into action.